PraveenAnil/Azure-Arc-for-Servers/04-Deploy-Sample-Kubernetes-App-through-Azure-Arc.md

   ![](./images/azure-arc-09.png)

+  >Wait for 5 mins before performing the next step

-2. Navigate to Azure-Arc-XXXXXX RG->
+2. Navigate to Azure-Arc-XXXXXX RG->AzureArcAKSCluster1->Configurations.
+The operator state status should show as **installed**

   ![](./images/azure-arc-10.png)